zedrdave/advent_of_code/README.md

 ### 1.1

+Ideal job for Python + `numpy` with vectorisation.
+Might be a tad more compact in `R`.

 Didn't initially check for negative vals.
 Turned out there weren't any, but probably not good practice.

 ### 1.2